I felt myself slipping away, but I fought back from near-death,

 We always have fun every year when we go to Memphis.
 We’d been attending the awards show for over ten years, and it was like a great big worldwide family reunion.
 We had a ball, visiting with friends, eating good barbecue, and hearing great music.
 I’ve been nominated for a BMA several times, but regardless of whether or not I’m nominated, I love going and spending time with my fellow blues lovers.

 A week or so after I got back home, I started having headaches.
-I have a high tolerance for pain, so I just kept taking over-the-counter pain pills.
+I have a high tolerance for pain, so I just kept taking over-the-counter pain medication.
 But day after day, the pain didn’t subside.
 It only got worse.
 It got to the point I couldn’t sleep at all, because the pain was just too intense.
 Then that Saturday morning, when my mama and brother saw me, they knew something was terribly wrong.

 When I tried to walk into the living room, I ran into the wall.
 I stumbled over my words, and couldn’t call my brother’s name.
 Afraid I was having a stroke, they dashed around and got me in the car, headed to the hospital.
 Somehow my brother knew that the small-town hospital where we lived wouldn’t be the best choice.
 So he opted to make the hour drive to the Medical Center in Macon.